 A standard homeowners insurance policy will offer coverage any home, regardless of its location, usually needs:

-But owning a home in Orlando means you’ll also want to understand your hurricane coverage and consider flood and sinkhole insurance (excluded from a standard homeowners policy).
+But owning a home in Orlando means you’ll also want to understand your Florida hurricane insurance and consider flood and sinkhole insurance (excluded from a standard homeowners policy).

 Florida home insurance policies have two separate deductibles:

 - The standard home insurance deductible, which applies when you make a claim over fire, non-hurricane wind, theft, and vandalism damage.

 - A hurricane deductible, which applies when you make a claim over hurricane-level wind damage.